apache/airflow/CONTRIBUTING.md

 Another disadvantage is that you you cannot run tests that require external components - mysql, postgres database, hadoop, mongo, cassandra, redis etc..
 The tests in Airflow are a mixture of unit and integration tests and some of them require those components to be setup.
-Only real unit tests can be run bu default in local environment.
+Only real unit tests can be run by default in local environment.

 If you want to run integration tests, you need to configure and install the dependencies on your own.